UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 Here we see that `Coffee Crisp` and `Butterfinger` have complete rows.
-Rows from the left dataframe that were not present in the right dataframe are `Skor`, `Smarties` and `Twix` therefore have `NaN` values for columns from the right table.
+Rows from the left dataframe that were not present in the right dataframe are `Skor`, `Smarties` and `Twix` and therefore have `NaN` values for columns from the right table.
 The opposite occurs for the values `3 Musketeers`, `Aero` and `Kinder Bueno` which are present in the right dataframe and not the left one.
 This results in `NaN` for values in the left dataframe columns.

 Notes: Script here